Andal (community development block): Agriculture

 Although the Bargadari Act of 1950 recognised the rights of bargadars to a higher share of crops from the land that they tilled, it was not implemented fully.
 Large tracts, beyond the prescribed limit of land ceiling, remained with the rich landlords.
 From 1977 onwards major land reforms took place in West Bengal.
 Land in excess of land ceiling was acquired and distributed amongst the peasants.
 Following land reforms land ownership pattern has undergone transformation.
 In 2013-14, persons engaged in agriculture in Andal CD Block could be classified as follows: bargadars 17.10%, patta (document) holders 38.31%, small farmers (possessing land between 1 and 2 hectares) 1.47%, marginal farmers (possessing land up to 1 hectare) 11.83% and agricultural labourers 31.29%.

 In 2003-04 net cropped area in Andal CD Block was 1,551 hectares and the area in which more than one crop was grown was 1,275 hectares.

 In 2013-14, Andal CD Block produced 3,060 tonnes of Aman paddy, the main winter crop, from 1,196 hectares and 7 tonnes of wheat from 5 hectares.
 It also produced pulses and oilseeds.

 Banking

 In 2013-14, Andal CD Block had offices of 8 commercial banks.

 Transport

 Andal CD Block has 8 originating/ terminating bus routes.

 The Bardhaman-Asansol section, which is a part of Howrah-Gaya-Delhi line, Howrah-Allahabad-Mumbai line and Howrah-Delhi main line, passes through this CD Block and there is a station at Andal.

 The Andal-Sainthia branch line originates from Andal.

 NH 19 (old numbering NH 2)/ Grand Trunk Road passes through this CD Block.

-Kazi Nazrul Islam Airport is a domestic airport at Andal.
+Kazi Nazrul Islam Airport is a domestic airport at Andal, Durgapur.
 The airport has been built over 650 acres and was officially inaugurated in 2013.
 It is 15 km from Durgapur's City Centre and 25 km from Asasol's city bus terminus.